eyadgaran/SimpleML/docs/source/index.rst

 Source
 -----------
-You can access the source code at: https://github.com/eyadgaran/SimpleML
+Source code can be accessed on GitHub: https://github.com/eyadgaran/SimpleML

 Contributing